Wolox/wolmo-networking-android/README.md

 The SAM interfaces for `Repository.Query#onSuccess` and `Repository.Query#onError` are `Consumer<T>` and `Consumer<Throwable>` respectively.

 Important notew: We are using a custom `Customer` class.
 When the `Java 8` functional interfaces are supported everywhere officially, the implementation will use those.

+The library also offers a tool to handle the 'dirty' cache common problem.
+Users can create `TimeResolveQueryStrategy` which already handles that case for them.
+Instances of this class are created with a delta time that is the time left for the local data to be considered 'clean'.
+When the said time has passed since the last remote data fetch, the `TimeResolveQueryStrategy` forces the remote query.

 ### Dependencies